pytorch/pytorch/docs/source/torch.compiler_get_started.rst

 CUDA graphs help eliminate the overhead from launching individual kernels from a Python program which is especially relevant for newer GPUs.

-TorchDynamo supports many different backends but TorchInductor specifically works by generating `Triton <https://github.com/openai/triton>`__ kernels.
-Let's save our example above into a file called ``example.py`` We can inspect the code generated Triton kernels by running ``TORCH_COMPILE_DEBUG=1 python example.py`` As the script executes, you should see ``DEBUG`` messages printed to the terminal.
-Closer to the end of the log, you should see a path to to a folder that contains ``torchinductor_<your_username>``.
+TorchDynamo supports many different backends, but TorchInductor specifically works by generating `Triton <https://github.com/openai/triton>`__ kernels.
+Let's save our example above into a file called ``example.py``.
+We can inspect the code generated Triton kernels by running ``TORCH_COMPILE_DEBUG=1 python example.py``.
+As the script executes, you should see ``DEBUG`` messages printed to the terminal.
+Closer to the end of the log, you should see a path to a folder that contains ``torchinductor_<your_username>``.
 In that folder, you can find the ``output_code.py`` file that contains the generated kernel code similar to the following: